rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION.md

 ![](_attatchments/mvi.1a40bb6d-e87f-4b74-929f-11f16746fc40.024.jpeg)

-**Sample Dialogue:** After a few seconds, the images are uploaded to your newly created dataset.
+ After a few seconds, the images are uploaded to your newly created dataset.
 This dataset includes several photos of clean and dirty sedimentation tanks.
 You are now ready to label these images.

 ## Step 3: Label the Dataset

-**Sample Dialogue:** In this step, you will label the tank images.
+ In this step, you will label the tank images.
 Labeling is tagging the input images with information about its content.
 In object detection, this would involve highlighting occurrences of items of interest.
 In the case of this demo, you will go through each of the uploaded tank images and highlight the portion of the image that represents a clean or a dirty tank.
 During the training phase, these labelled images will allow your model to learn which part of the image represents a tank and next whether that image portion contains a clean or a dirty tank.

 As you can imagine, labeling the images correctly is critical to the accuracy of the model you are creating because it directly impacts the overall quality of the trained model.
 Quite simply, when it comes to identifying objects or classifying images, you want a use case domain expert – the person with the relevant subject matter expertise (SME) – to be labeling these images.
 This will ensure the highest quality of input into the model training.
 Traditionally, data scientists have been the focal point of AI initiatives and have wasted their precious time labelling data (despite not even being a domain expert; for example, would a data scientist be able to better label a dirty tank than the on-site inspection engineer?).
 With MVI, a domain expert – with no data science expertise– can label the images and then subsequently build a model based on those images.